unternet-co/unternet.co/docs/web-applets/reference/applet-factory.md

 #### Return value

-A `Promise` that resolves to a new instance of `Applet` that provides access to the applet's actions and data from the parent window.
+A `Promise` that resolves to a new instance of `Applet` that provides access to the applet's actions and data from the client.

 #### Exceptions

 Throws an `AppletConnectionError` if the connection times out before it can be established.

+<a id="register"></a>

 ### AppletFactory.register()

-Creates and returns a new AppletScope object within the child window, which represents the applet implementation and lets the host (parent window) know it's ready for connection.
+Creates and returns a new AppletScope object within the applet window, which represents the applet implementation and lets the host (parent window) know it's ready for connection.

 This method is called from within the applet's own window and checks for a `<link rel="manifest" href="...">` tag, then instantiates the applet's properties and actions based on the contents of the manifest.